Covid-19 and the Impact on Corporate Governance and Compliance in Colombia

-Therefore, it is advisable to appoint a team to constantly review official sources and verify the issuing of regulations that may affect the activity of the company and that are relevant to avoid any possible criminal activity.
+Therefore, it proved advisable to appoint a team to constantly review official sources and verify the issuing of regulations that may affect the activity of the company and that are relevant to avoid any possible criminal activity.

 Exposure for sanitary crimes

 Similarly to other countries, at the beginning of the crisis Colombian authorities enacted various measures to prevent the spread of the virus among the population.
 Thus, measures such as social distancing, the closure of air, land, river and sea borders, and the export ban on certain products to prevent internal shortages were enacted.
 By September 2020, most of these measures had been lifted or eased, but the government has announced that some of those orders may be reinstated in the event of future waves of the virus.